 UK Basel 3.1: Credit risk standardised approach – exposures to institutions

-Key changes to exposures to institutions (Article 119), under the standardised approach, include:
+Key changes to exposures to institutions, under the standardised approach, include:

-1. A reduced risk weight of 30% (currently 50%) has been proposed for Credit Quality Step (CQS) 2 rated institutions.
+1. A reduced risk weight of 30% (currently 50%) has been introduced for Credit Quality Step (CQS) 2 rated institutions.

-2. Base maturity changed from ‘residual’ to ‘original’ maturity.
+2. Reference maturity changed from ‘residual’ to ‘original’ maturity.

 3. Due diligence^ requirements are added to ensure external rating prudently reflects the creditworthiness of institutions, if not, at least one step higher risk weight is to be applied.